karlfroldan/cow-compiler/README.md

 # cow-compiler
-A small compiler for the COW Esolang
+A small interpreter/virtual machine for the COW Esolang